george-hawkins/arf-drone/fpv-x-racer.md

 The topside of the flight controller PCB has a number of LEDs, all partically hidden by the video transmitter PCB when stuck on on top.
 There's one at the back left that seems to just be power - it's constant red while powered.
 Then there's a set of three LEDs somewhat forward and left of center - the first is red, the other two blue.

+Being powered via USB or batteries makes no difference to the behavior of the LEDs however the motors will not start to turn if the quad is armed while connected via USB.

+Behavior of topside LEDs:

-On USB, no transmitter: red flashes slowly, first blue flashes fast, second is constant on.
+* No transmitter: red flashes slowly, first blue flashes fast, second is constant on.
-On USB, transmitter on: red constant on, blue both off.
+* Transmitter on: red constant on, blue both off.
-On USB, transmitter on and armed: red constant on, first blue on constant, second remains off.
+* Transmitter on and armed: red constant on, first blue on constant, second remains off.

-TODO: I don't think USB vs BATT makes any difference to the LED behavior - confirm.

-TODO: does armed look different when not on USB?
-TODO: when you hold the quad at an angle the first blue goes on (flashes) and will not arm (check???) until you lay the quad on a level surface.
+If you you hold the quad at an angle while disarmed the first blue LED starts to flash and the quad will not arm until you lay it on a level surface (and the blue LED goes off).

-The motors will not start to turn if you arm while the throttle is not at zero (TODO: does an LED flash to indicate this?).
+The motors will not start if you try to arm while the throttle is not at zero.
+Other than the first blue LED not going, as you'd expect when armed, there's nothing to indicate that the problem is the throttle.

-The motors will not turn on when armed if connected via USB.

 The video transmitter PCB has two tiny banks of LEDs - one containing four blue LEDs with one lit to indicate the currently selected band and one containing eight red LEDs with one lit to indicate the currently selected channel.